 Tablet making is a real skill

 Any experienced tablet technician will tell you that it is quite easy to make very hard, perfect tablets.
 However, the real skill lies in making tablets that will disintegrate quickly once swallowed.
-To achieve this special ingredients called ‘disintegrants’ need to be added to the formula.
-These are normally plant sourced cellulose or starches, and the tablet maker has to use his experience, plus a lot of trial and error, to get the formula just right.
+To achieve this, special ingredients called ‘disintegrants’ need to be added to the formula.
+These are normally plant sourced cellulose or starches, and the tablet maker has to use his experience, plus a lot of trial and error, to get the formula exactly right.

 Every tablet we sell has a specific disintegration time.
 A small number of tablets are formulated to disintegrate slowly, like our vitamin C, but generally the tablet technician aims for between 30-60 minutes.
 Do all companies in the vitamin sector follow these principles?
 No, our experience is that some agents that import bulk tablets into the UK are surprised to be asked about disintegration time, and certainly don’t have the information available.

 Does disintegration time matter?
 Yes, a lot!
 Different nutrients are absorbed in different parts of the digestive tract.
 So, the correct disintegration time means you get the optimum chance to absorb the nutrients from your supplement.